 Let’s say you are working on an elephant.
-Most likely – and if this is an SVG or cut file – the elephant will be composed of different layers (the body, eyes, legs, trunk, etc.).
-If you want to incorporate, new shapes, and text; most likely is that you will be moving your elephant across the canvas area a lot.
+Most likely (and if this is an SVG or cut file), the elephant will be composed of different layers (the body, eyes, legs, trunk, etc.).
+If you want to incorporate different shapes or text, most likely is that you will be moving your elephant across the canvas area a lot.

-By grouping all of the elephant layers, you can make sure that everything will stay organize and nothing will get out of place when you move them around then canvas.
+Therefore, by grouping all the elephant layers, you can ensure that everything stays organized and nothing will get out of place when you move them around the canvas.

-Ungroup: This option will ungroup any grouped layers you select on the canvas area or layers panel; this is very useful when you need to edit – size, type of font, etc. – a particular element or layer from the group.
+Ungroup: This option will ungroup any grouped layers you select on the canvas area or layers panel.
+Use this option if you need to edit (size, type of font, etc.) a particular element or layer from the group.

 Attach – Detach

-Attach and Detach work like grouping layers, but it’s more powerful.
+Attach works like grouping layers, but it’s more powerful.

-If you desire to detach your layers, select them again and tap on, detach.
+If you desire to separate your layers, select them again and tap on “Detach.”

-The welding tool allows you to combine two shapes in one.
+The welding tool allows you to combine two or more shapes in one.

-When I selected both shapes and tapped on Weld, you can see that I created a whole new shape.
-The color is determined by the layer that is on the back, that’s why the new shape is pink in color.
+When I selected both shapes and tapped on “Weld,” a new shape was created; the layer on the back determines the color; that’s why the new shape is blue.

-The Slice tool is perfect for cutting shapes, text, and other elements, from other designs.
+The “Slice” tool is perfect for cutting out shapes, text, and other elements, from different designs.

 Flatten – Unflatten

-When you change the fill from No Fill to Print, that applies to just one layer.
+When you have “Print Then Cut” activated, that change applies to just one layer at a time.
 But what if you wish to do it to multiple shapes at the time?

-The Contour tool allows you to hide unwanted pieces from a design, and it will only be activated when a shape or design has elements that can be left out.
+The Contour tool allows you to hide unwanted pieces of a design, and it will only be activated when a shape or design has elements that can be left out.

 When you tap on contour, a new window will pop up with all of the pieces on the design you can hide on the left.

-For this example, I combined the original design in one shape with the weld tool.
-Then I typed the word contour and sliced it against the new shape, then I hid the inner circles of the two letters O and the inner part of the letter R.
+I combined the original design in one shape with the weld tool for this example.
+Then I typed the word contour and sliced it against the new shape; then, I hid the inner circles of the two letters O and the inner part of the letter R.

 f.
 Edit Menu

-Let’s see all of the things you can accomplish when you tap on this menu.
+Let’s see all the things you can accomplish when you tap this icon.

-When you tap on this button, you can select any font you want to use for your projects.
-You can filter them and search for them on the top of the window.
+When you tap on this option, you can select any font you want to use for your projects.
+You can filter them and search for them at the top of the small window.

-If you have Cricut Access, you can use any of all the fonts that have a little green A at the beginning of the font title.
+Remember that if you have Cricut Access, you can use any fonts with a little green A on the font description.

-Once you pick your font, you have the option to change its style.
+Once you pick your font, you can change its style.

-– Bold italic: it will make the font thicker and lean it to the right.
+– Bold italic will make the font thicker and tilt to the right.

-This alignment is exclusive for text.
+This alignment is exclusive to text.
 It’s excellent for you to organize paragraphs and lines of text.